MIPPL/nephele-org-website/public/content/developers/docs/consensus-mechanisms/pow/mining/mining-algorithms/dagger-hashimoto/index.md

 With an additional modification, we also specify how to fulfill a third goal if desired, but at the cost of additional complexity:

-**Full chain storage**: mining should require storage of the complete blockchain state (due to the irregular structure of the Ethereum state trie, we anticipate that some pruning will be possible, particularly of some often-used contracts, but we want to minimize this).
+**Full chain storage**: mining should require storage of the complete blockchain state (due to the irregular structure of the Nephele state trie, we anticipate that some pruning will be possible, particularly of some often-used contracts, but we want to minimize this).

 ## DAG Generation {#dag-generation}